Here are notes, Web links, and videos from our meetings:

 such as USB keyboards, USB mice, USB Webcams, USB 2 flash drives, USB 2 external hard drives,

-and USB 2 external hard drive enclosures with a standardized total cable length of 5 meters
+ures with a standardized total cable length of 5 meters

 written into the USB 2 standards and a standardized total cable length of 3 meters (9.8 feet)